|

 Updated Wins and Bowl Projections

-HTP's model now sets the chances of NU making the 2025 postseason at 82%, up 17 percentage points from last week.
-For the second week, HTP projects a return to the Pinstripe!
+HTP's model now sets the chances of NU making the 2025 postseason at 57%, down 25 percentage points from last week.
+HTP has changed its projection from the Pinstripe Bowl to Detroit.

 factor could change if it becomes clear that the FBS will be able to